 Bond proceeds will fund a portion of the state's Accelerated Bridge Program to address the state's structurally deficient bridges.
-The program began in 2008 and since then the number of structurally deficient bridges has been reduced to 432 from 543, or 20%.
-Proceeds will more specifically address repairs and renovations needed on seven major bridges.
-In our view the state has maintained a good track record of administering the program and delivering projects on time and within budget.
+The program began in 2008 and since then the number of structurally deficient bridges has fallen to 432 from 543, or 20%, as of March 1, 2017.
+Proceeds will more specifically address repairs and renovations on four major bridges.
+In our view, the state has maintained a good track record of administering the program and delivering projects on time and within budget.
+In addition, bond proceeds will refund some debt outstanding.

-The 2010A GANs (of which approximately \$90 million are outstanding) have a final maturity of 2022.
-The commonwealth also has 2013A (about \$230 million) and 2014A GANs (\$335 million) that mature in 2027.
-In addition to this 2016 series, Massachusetts plans to make additional GAN issuances totaling \$147.8 million with issuances in 2018 and 2020 up to the fully authorized limit.
+The 2010A GANs (of which approximately \$77 million are outstanding) have a final maturity of 2022.
+The commonwealth also has 2013A GANs (about \$213 million), 2014A GANs (about \$323 million) that mature in 2027, and the 2016 series (about \$125 million) that matures in 2027.
+In addition to this 2017 series, Massachusetts plans to issue additional GANs totaling about \$30 million with an issuance in 2021 up to the fully authorized limit.

-Unlike many grant-anticipation structures, the commonwealth GANs include an additional pledge.
-The additional backup pledge comes in the form of excess CTF pledged revenues, after payment of bonds backed by such revenues.
+Unlike many grant-anticipation structures, the commonwealth GANs include an additional pledge, in the form of excess CTF pledged revenues, after payment of bonds that these revenues pledge.
 The commonwealth's most recent estimates indicate that about \$1.1 billion in excess CTF money will be available annually to pay the GANs, if necessary, through 2027.
-Although the legislature must appropriate excess CTF revenues if needed, the government may not use these revenues for any other purpose until appropriated for debt service.
-Furthermore, debt service ascends gradually, to \$113.3 million in 2021 from \$79.9 million in 2017; thereafter, it is level at \$117.7 million, equal to pro forma MADS.
+Although the legislature must appropriate excess CTF revenues if needed, the government may not use these for any other purpose than transportation until appropriated for debt service.
+Furthermore, debt service ascends gradually, to \$114.3 million in 2021 from \$82.3 million in 2017; thereafter, it is level near \$114.3 million, equal to pro forma MADS.